philou/daily-travis/README.md

 heroku config:add TRAVIS_TOKEN=`bundle exec travis token`
 ```

-* Test the build by manually running
+* Test that the latest build is restarted by manually running

 ```shell
 heroku run rake build
 ```
-It should restart the latest build

 * Add the scheduler to your heroku app